The Pros and Cons of Raising the Minimum Wage

-1. Economic Stimulus
+1. Economic stimulus

 2. More opportunity for jobs

-If these minimum wage employees are spending more, then businesses are earning more and need to hire more employees to keep up with the increased sales from the minimum wage employees who are buying more.
+If these minimum wage employees are spending more, then businesses are earning more and need to hire more employees to keep up with the increased sales.

-3. Reduced Expense for Social Programs
+3. Reduced expense for social programs

-Employees surviving at minimum wage are also often the same people who must rely on additional support of government run social programs to support themselves and their families on such a small amount of income.
+Employees surviving at minimum wage are often the same people who must rely on additional support of government-run social programs to support themselves and their families on such a small amount of income.
 Raising minimum wage means some of these people would be able to better support themselves without leaning as heavily on social programs and this would ultimately mean lower taxes or a reallocation of those funds to support other needs.

-4. Decreased Turnover Rate
+4. Decreased turnover rate

-Cons of Raising the Minimum Wage
+Cons of raising the minimum wage

 If an employer has a tight compensation budget and the minimum wage is raised, it means they can no longer compensate the same number of employees at a higher rate and must make layoffs to remain within budget.
 So, while some employees may be making slightly more money, others will be left unemployed.

-2. Price increase
+2. Price increases

-Employers might raise prices of their product in order to generate enough income to support their more highly paid minimum wage employees, which could ultimately create a ripple effect for other shops and industries, resulting in a slightly higher cost of living, resulting in another push to raise minimum wage again.
+Employers might raise prices of their product in order to generate enough income to support their more highly-paid minimum wage employees, which could ultimately create a ripple effect for other shops and industries, resulting in a slightly higher cost of living, resulting in another push to raise minimum wage again.

-3. Fewer Hirings
+3. Fewer hirings

-If business must pay their minimum wage employees more, they cannot afford to hire as many employees.
-According to a Federal Reserve Bank of Chicago study, “10 percent increase in the minimum wage lowers low skill employment by 2 to 4 percent and total restaurant employment by 1 to 3 percent.”
-Or instead of hiring fewer employees, the company may start outsourcing jobs to employees in countries that are willing to work for much less than $10.10 per hour, resulting in fewer jobs for Americans.
+If businesses must pay their minimum wage employees more, they cannot afford to hire as many employees.
+According to a Federal Reserve Bank of Chicago study, a “10 percent increase in the minimum wage lowers low skill employment by 2 to 4 percent and total restaurant employment by 1 to 3 percent.”
+Or instead of hiring fewer employees, the company may start outsourcing jobs to employees in countries that are willing to work for much less than $7.25 per hour, resulting in fewer jobs for Americans.

-4. Competition Will Intensify
+4. Competition will intensify

-Studies from both sides of the debate make it relatively clear that increasing minimum wage will not make a significant impact on the poverty level.
+Studies from both sides of the debate make it relatively clear that increasing the minimum wage will not make a significant impact on the poverty level.

 Some suggest that creating more jobs for people who need them rather than raising earnings for people who already have them is a better solution for reducing the national poverty rate.
 Of course, this does not mean that raising the minimum wage wouldn’t be greatly beneficial to those earning it, but ultimately it does not help those who do not already have jobs to begin with.

-What is your option about the national minimum wage?
+What is your opinion about the national minimum wage?
 Should we raise it or not?
 How would that affect you?
 Join the conversation in the comments section below.